-- Number of safety improvements completed in communities identified as environmental justice areas. - Number of Commitment to Zero training sessions held with local agency staff. - Number of safety-focused projects implemented, miles of streets and intersections receiving safety treatments. - Total number and percentage of street reconstruction projects with multimodal safety needs and improvements made to address those needs. - Number of completed RSAs and safety assessments. - Number of roadway miles and intersections where lighting was enhanced. - Number of speed management studies completed. - Number of roadway miles where posted speed limits were reduced. - Number of new/enhanced sidewalk miles installed/completed. - Number of dedicated bicycle facility miles installed. - Local policy changes to support and advance Commitment to Zero. - Number of local governments that adopt Commitment to Zero or a similar Vision Zero approach. - Number of law enforcement training sessions conducted. - Number/percentage of intersections enhanced to include priority pre-emption signal technology. - Progress towards advancing identified legislative priorities.
+- The number of safety improvements completed in communities identified as environmental justice areas. - The number of Commitment to Zero training sessions held with local agency staff. - The number of safety-focused projects implemented, miles of streets and intersections receiving safety treatments. - Total number and percentage of street reconstruction projects with multimodal safety needs and improvements made to address those needs. - The number of completed RSAs and safety assessments. - The number of roadway miles and intersections where lighting was enhanced. - The number of speed management studies completed. - The number of roadway miles where posted speed limits were reduced. - The number of new/enhanced sidewalk miles installed/completed. - The number of dedicated bicycle facility miles installed. - Local policy changes to support and advance Commitment to Zero. - The number of local governments that adopt Commitment to Zero or a similar Vision Zero approach. - The number of law enforcement training sessions conducted. - The number/percentage of intersections enhanced to include priority pre-emption signal technology. - Progress towards advancing identified legislative priorities.